webprogramming260/simon-react/README.md

 ## Configure the application for development

 The Simon service is still used to serve the application when it is running in your production environment.
 That means that in production both the application and the service are accessible on port 3000.
-However, when when the application is running in your development environment the applicationn needs to run on a different port because the React debugging HTTP server runs independently from the service's HTTP server.
+However, when when the application is running in your development environment the application needs to run on a different port because the React debugging HTTP server runs independently from the service's HTTP server.

 In order to wire this up correctly two settings have to be changed.
 First create a file named `.env.local` in the root of the project.
 Insert the following text into the file.